LovelyShades/3D-Mask-Debugging-UI/README.md

 ## 👩‍💻 Authors

-Created and maintained by Alanna Matundan and Luke Lyons
+Created and maintained by Alanna Matundan

 ---